88bitty/COSC-1336-lab/README.md

 (the gravitational constant)
 t is the amount of time in seconds the object has been falling Your program will calculate the distance in meters based on the object’s falling time.

+6.1 -

+Compose a program that writes a series of random number to a file.
+The program should accept the user input of how many random numbers the file will hold and the random number range, i.e. the minimum and maximum random number values.
+The file should hold at least one and no more than 100 random numbers.
+The minimum random number value must be in the range 0-499 and the maximum one must be greater than the minimum one and not exceed 500.

+6.2 -

+Write a program that reads the numbers from a file and then displays the number of random numbers read from the file, the total of the numbers, and the average of the numbers (rounded to two decimal places).
+The program should use Try and Except clauses to handle IOError, ValueError, ZeroDivisionError, and unspecified error exceptions.